panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 You've probably wondering: why the need of inheritance in the first place?
 Life without it seems easier.

 Inheritance solves the problem of data and logic duplication.
-By inheriting, objects can share the same properties and methods.
+By inheriting, objects can share properties and methods.

-*Note: `__proto__` is deprecated, but I'm using it in examples for simplicity.
+*Note: `__proto__` is deprecated, but I'm using it for simplicity.
 In production code [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) is recommended.*

 ### 3.1 Own vs inherited property